alaaahmade/Balanty/README.md

 ### Stadium owner

-- As a stadium owner,I want to add my stadium to Balanty, providing detailed information such as location, facilities, pricing, and availability, to showcase my venue to potential users.
+- As a stadium owner, I want to add my stadium to Balanty, providing detailed information such as location, facilities, pricing, and availability, to showcase my venue to potential users.
 - As a stadium owner, I want to update the details of my stadium on Balanty, including any new features or amenities that have been added, to attract more users and provide accurate information.
 - As a stadium owner, I want to create a match on Balanty, specifying the date, time, and duration, to showcase my stadium as a venue for football matches and attract interested teams or players.
 - As a stadium owner, I want to receive booking requests through Balanty, allowing users to request to book my stadium for their matches, ensuring efficient management of the booking process.